kubevela/community/community-membership.md

 they are not expected to be actively contributing forever.

-Therefore members with an extended period away from the project with no activity will be removed from the OAM Github Organizations and will be required to go through the org membership process again after re-familiarizing themselves with the current state.
+Therefore members with an extended period away from the project with no activity will be removed from the KubeVela Github Organizations and will be required to go through the org membership process again after re-familiarizing themselves with the current state.

 ### How inactivity is measured

-Inactive members are defined as members of one of the OAM Organizations with **no** contributions across any organization within **6 months**.
+Inactive members are defined as members of one of the KubeVela Organizations with **no** contributions across any organization within **6 months**.
 This is measured by the CNCF [DevStats project].